Jax-Core/YourFlyouts/README.md

 **YourFlyouts** provides multiple replacements for the default Volume / Brightness flyouts in Windows which are shown while pressing the volume / brightness keys.
 It also works with lock, airplane mode & multimedia keys!
 Along with 10 unique designs, it also provides additional customizability towards the behavioral **and** appearance side of things!

 This project is heavily inspired by [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts)!
+Credit to [@deathcrafter](https://github.com/deathcrafter) (trigger-plugin) and the developers of [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts).
 > Note: Built-in flyout will not be permanently affected.
 It will be hidden temporarily while YourFlyouts is running, hence it does not modify any system files.
 > You can also use YourFlyouts to disable the flyout completely!